-To help you learn about the southern night sky, Sydney Observatory provides a guide and a sky map or chart each month.
-This month’s guide is presented by Geoffrey Wyatt, Sydney Observatory’s Education Program Producer.
+To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
+This month’s guide is presented by Geoffrey Wyatt, Sydney Observatory’s Astronomy Programs Producer.

 You can subscribe to the podcast on iTunes or directly download this month’s guide to your favourite audio listening device.

 ‘For some, who are travelers, the stars are guides.
 For others they are no more than little lights in the sky’ as said by Antoine de Saint-Exupery from The Little Prince.
-That you are here listening to this would seem to indicate that you are a traveler and I will help you on your journey through the night sky.
-This is Geoffrey Wyatt and I’m one of the Education team here at the Museum of Applied Arts Sciences’ Sydney Observatory, I’m going to talk to you about what’s visible in the sky for the month of December.
+That you are here listening to this would seem to indicate that you are a traveller and I will help you on your journey through the night sky.
+Hello there, this is Geoffrey Wyatt and I’m one of the Education team here at the Museum of Applied Arts Sciences’ Sydney Observatory, I’m going to talk to you about what’s visible in the sky for the month of December.

-This audio guide, transcript and printable sky map are all available free from our website where you find a link to Sydney Observatory and the monthly sky guides.
+This audio guide, transcript and printable sky map are all available free from our website at www.maas.museum where you find a link to Sydney Observatory and the monthly sky guides.

 To get the most from this podcast, you’re going to need some resources including a map of the December night sky, either from our webpage or from, ‘The Australasian Sky Guide’ by Dr Nick Lomb.

-At this time of year it should be quite nice outside, so a nice comfortable blanket to sit on, and perhaps a drop of Chardonnay for those old enough to enjoy it.
+At this time of year it should be quite nice outside, so a nice comfortable blanket to sit on and perhaps a drink of your choice as well.

 Most importantly I think you need patience, a sense of adventure and imagination.